TrvTab/ECSE321-Project/README.md

 This is a project from the course ECSE321 at McGill.

 Contributors to this project are:
-Trevor Tabah
+Trevor Tabah,
-Jeremy Chow
+Jeremy Chow,
-Chad Spector
+Chad Spector,
-Daniel Bensoussan
+Daniel Bensoussan,
 Daniel Kronish